William Malet (companion of William the Conqueror): Early life

+However, modern historians discount any blood-links to Anglo-Saxon royalty or aristocracy, noting instead that there was considerable Norman influence in England even before 1066.

 Battle of Hastings

 There is evidence that Malet fought on the Norman side at Hastings, regardless of any divided loyalties that may have been caused by family ties.
 For instance, William of Poitiers wrote of King Harold's remains: "His corpse was brought into the Duke's camp and William [of Normandy] gave it for burial to William, surnamed Malet, and not to Harold's mother, who offered for the body of her beloved son its weight in gold."
 If Malet was at the Norman headquarters, immediately after the battle, it would be strong evidence that he played a significant role in the Norman victory.

 High Sheriff of Yorkshire

-Malet's activities during the first few years of the Norman conquest of England are not known.
+Malet's activities during the first few years of the Norman Conquest of England are not known.
 Early on he was granted the great honour of Eye, with vast lands in Suffolk and several other shires.
 It was in fact the largest lordship in East Anglia.
 He made Eye his caput, his main headquarters, built a motte and bailey castle there, and started a highly successful market.
 He is credited with initiating the urbanization of Eye.

 After the Danish stronghold York was captured in 1068, he was appointed the second High Sheriff of Yorkshire.
 William was in charge of the garrisons defending the shire, and built a timbered castle fortress on a motte in York and another wooden castle across the River Ouse.
 His efforts at defending the shire from Danish raids were, in the end, a terrible failure, for the next year the city was burned and the garrison slaughtered.
 Malet, his wife, and two of their children were held as hostages, and finally released when the Danes were driven off.

 Malet was relieved of his duties in the north, but his efforts to defend the kingdom did not go unappreciated.
-He stayed in the king's favour and was appointed High Sheriff of Norfolk and Suffolk about 1069/70, and appointment that passed to his son Robert upon his death.
+He stayed in the king's favour and was appointed High Sheriff of Norfolk and Suffolk about 1069/70, an appointment that passed to his son Robert upon his death.